theo-armour/2022/pages/health/fitness-links.md

 5 LEDs and 4 photodiodes capture your data more often than most wearables, providing best-in-class accuracy validated in lab studies and with third-party testing.

+### 2022-09-05

+* Appears to have wider deeper support than Oura
+* Wear anywhere on body
+* More stats and viewable on the web
+* You can join a team

 ## 6 Minute Walking Test